carlosarturoceron/mslearn-ai-language/notes.md

 When you teach your model with each different type of utterance, the Azure AI Language service can learn how to categorize intents correctly based off format and punctuation.

+Note: The logic in the application is deliberately simple, and has a number of limitations.
+For example, when getting the time, only a restricted set of cities is supported and daylight savings time is ignored.
+The goal is to see an example of a typical pattern for using Language Service in which your application must:

+Connect to a prediction endpoint.
+Submit an utterance to get a prediction.
+Implement logic to respond appropriately to the predicted intent and entities.